Updated July 2020

 Whilst doing some pc maintenance, I came across some old book recommendations.
 As I am updating my blog, I decided to put them all in one post and share them with you in case you’re looking for some new old titles.
 I have included lots of women’s fiction and chick lit titles from the last decade or two.

 I love it when you discover a new author and find they have a huge back catalogue then start delving into the past.
 It’s quite funny reading a book that was written in 2000 seeing how much the world has already changed.
 As a middle-aged woman, this sounds fairly recent.
 You then realise that it was almost 20 years ago!

-Read on to find my recommended women’s fiction from the last decade, mostly from the last few years but I have let two slip in from 2008 and the year 2000!
+Read on to find my recommended women’s fiction from the last two decades, mostly from the last few years but I have let some slip in from 2009, 2005 and the year 2000!

 Kristy Greenwood Big Sexy Love (2017)

 Jenny Colgan – The Summer Seaside Kitchen (2017)

 Milly Johnson – The Barn on Half Moon Hill by Milly Johnson (2016)

 Gillian Flynn – Gone Girl (2014)

 Jane Green – Accidental Husband (2013)